3 Days in Plymouth, Massachusetts

 11:00am – Enjoy a healthy, home cooked brunch at Persy’s Place, featuring New England’s largest breakfast menu.
 A rusty country setting, friendly service, and an enormous menu complete with every breakfast food imaginable make Persy’s a local and tourist favorite.
 The Harvest Quiche (pictured below) is a must try!

-1:00pm – Head over to Myles Standish State Forest, the largest recreation area in Southeast Massachusetts, for a fun afternoon of hiking or biking the park’s trails.
+1:00pm – Head over to Myles Standish State Forest, the largest recreation area in Southeast Massachusetts, for a fun afternoon of hiking or biking the park’s massive trail system.
 This gorgeous, quiet, underrated park provides a spectacular setting for photography, particularly during the beautiful fall season.
-The park is just as stunning during the winter when covered with fluffy white snow (snowshoeing and cross country skiing is a scenic and intense! way to explore the trails).
+The park is just as stunning during the winter when covered with fluffy white snow.
+During this time of the year, snowshoeing and cross country skiing is a scenic and intense! way to explore the trails.

 5:00pm – Head back into town for some souvenir shopping and a treat!
 Plymouth has its’ share of interesting shops to browse through, many offering unique local creations and souvenirs.
-Also be sure to stop for a specialty dessert at Charlie’s Cupcakes.
+Consider stopping for an extravagant treat at Charlie’s Cupcakes.
 Dessert lovers will have a field day choosing amongst the enticing display of specialty cupcakes, available in an assortment of tempting flavors.

 7:00pm – Choose another waterfront restaurant for dinner – you won’t ever get sick of the tremendous views!
-Plymouth has so many great waterfront restaurants.
+Plymouth is home to so many great waterfront dining options.
 Anna’s Haborside Grill is one fantastic choice.
 At Anna’s, Greek and American favorites are served in a casual, waterfront setting.
 Enjoy your last night with some great food and great views!

 9:00pm – Head back to your hotel and pack up everything so you are ready to go in the morning.
 This will give you time to enjoy a final breakfast and walk around the waterfront before checking out of your hotel the next morning.
 No need to waste time in the morning organizing.
 Spend your last few hours enjoying the gorgeous New England setting!